Source of Income Discrimination

 • Income requirements: Setting minimum income requirements, such as “you need to earn 40x the rent”.
 As long as a tenant’s voucher covers the rent of the apartment they are applying for, they cannot be subjected to income requirements, nor required to provide a guarantor.

-• Credit requirements: Setting a minimum credit score, such as “must have credit above 750.”
+• Credit requirements: Turning a prospective tenant down because their credit score is insufficient.
 Tenants whose vouchers cover 100% of the rent cannot be rejected based on their credit score.

-• Bait and switch: Advertising photos for one apartment, but upon contacting or coming to the viewing, showing them a totally different (usually worse) unit
+• Bait & Switch: Advertising photos for one apartment, but upon contacting or coming to the viewing, showing them a totally different (usually worse) unit.

 • Other: Anything not captured in the above categories - tactics constantly change, and we will update these in the future as we keep up.